Revelation as the Story of Faith: A Spiritual Reading

 • No more delay, there are two possible ends for believers.

-• The faithful are sealed; the unrepentant are hardened (Rom 1:24–28).
+• The faithful are sealed; they are unrepentant and hardened in their unbelief (Rom 1:24–28).

 🔥 The Day of the Lord: Jesus Uses All Tools